-This engine is certified to operate on unleaded gasoline with a research octane number of 90 or higher.
+This engine is certified to operate on unleaded gasoline with a research octane number of 91 or higher (a pump octane rating of 86 or higher).

 You may use regular unleaded gasoline containing no more than 10% ethanol (E10) or 5% methanol by volume.
-In addition, methanol must contain cosolvents and corrosion inhibitors.
+In addition, methanol must contain co-solvents and corrosion inhibitors.